IamPrashantBhattarai/Linear-ML-models/README.md

 # 📊 Linear & Logistic Regression Projects

-Welcome to my repository showcasing foundational implementations of two essential supervised learning algorithms: **Linear Regression** and **Logistic Regression**.
-These projects are part of my journey in developing a strong grasp of core machine learning concepts.
+Welcome to my repository!
+Here, you'll find simple, hands-on implementations of two fundamental supervised learning algorithms: Linear Regression and Logistic Regression.
+These projects reflect my learning journey as I build a solid understanding of core machine learning principles, one step at a time.

 ## 🧠 Projects Included